tlamadon/dev-container-julia/README.md

 - [ ] prebuild images with some main packages (DataFrames, Plots, ...)
 - [x] add julia extension to the dev container
-- [ ] figure out caching of package download between image rebuild
+- [x] figure out caching of package download between image rebuild
   - this can be done by copying artifacts to a local directory and preloading them on startup (to be tested)
 - [ ] better documentation
 - [ ] create a template for [VSCode templates](https://containers.dev/templates) for access to be easy.
+- [ ] trigger container rebuild when Project file is changed.

 ## Contact, issues